 Noncustodial parent must be eligible

 The child's noncustodial parent must be eligible to claim the child as a dependent.
 The rules for claiming a dependent usually require the parent to live with the child for more than half the year.
 This rule can be waived when the parents are divorced, separated or live apart from each other.

 For this waiver to apply, more than half of the money needed to support your child must come from you and the noncustodial parent.
 In addition, your child must not live with anyone other than you and the noncustodial parent for more than six months of the year.
 Therefore, if your child's noncustodial parent isn't eligible, giving them a completed Form 8332 doesn't change the fact that they can't claim the child.

 What you give up with Form 8332

 Giving the completed Form 8332 to the noncustodial parent gives up more than just a dependent.
 For example, additional child tax credits are only available to the person who claims the child as a dependent.

 Taking your child dependency claim back

 As the custodial parent, if you decide to start claiming your child as a dependent again after you’ve released it to the noncustodial parent, you can do so by completing part three of Form 8332.
 You can do this for the specific tax years you list, or write “all future years.”
 Reclaiming the dependency isn't effective until the tax year after the calendar year in which you provide your child's noncustodial parent with Form 8332.
-In other words, if you provide the form in 2017, the earliest you can reclaim the exemption is on your 2018 tax return which you will file in 2019.
+In other words, if you provide the form in 2017, the earliest you can reclaim the dependent is on your 2018 tax return which you will file in 2019.

 Get every deduction